ii887522/hydro/docs/functions/math_ext.md

   value: Vector2, fromPosition: Vector2, fromSize: Vector2, toPosition: Vector2, toSize: Vector2
 ): Vector2
 ```
-It linearly maps the `value` from the first region given to the second region given.
+Linearly maps the `value` from the first region given to the second region given.

 `value`: The value to map from.